Deir ez-Zor offensive (April–July 2014): Rebel defections and ISIS capture of eastern Deir ez-Zor

 By 17 June, ISIS forces imposed a siege on rebel-held areas of the provincial capital and three days later captured three towns near the military airport.

 Since the start of the offensive, the pace of defections from the opposition to ISIS had accelerated, most significantly in the town of Al-Muhasan and adjacent villages, where a mass defection by the rebel garrison granted ISIS uncontested control over a key route to the provincial capital.

 On 25 June, the local unit of Al-Nusra in Abu Kamal on the Iraqi border pledged loyalty to ISIS.

 On 30 June, ISIS allowed a relief convoy with aid to enter the provincial capital.

 On 1 July, ISIS, bolstered by reinforcements from Iraq, routed rebels from Abu Kamal after days of fighting with opposition forces led by Al-Nusra.
-ISIS began advancing towards Al-Nusra's stronghold, Ash-Shuhayl, also reported to be the hometown of its leader, Abu Mohammad al-Julani.
+ISIS began advancing towards Al-Nusra's stronghold, Ash-Shuhayl, also reported to be the hometown of its leader, Ahmed al-Sharaa.

 On 3 July, ISIS took control of the towns of Mayadin and Ash-Shuhayl in Deir ez-Zor province, after Al-Nusra fighters withdrew, and gained control of Syria's largest oil field, al-Omar in Deir ez-Zor province, after Al-Nusra forces fled the facility.
 By this point, the entirety of the province with the exception of the provincial capital, its airport, and a few villages had fallen to ISIS.
 Following this, ISIS captured the towns of Al-Quriyah and Buqrus, close to the town of Mayadin.